 Lung cancer, asthma, and kidney disease are just a few examples of what can happen when workers aren’t protected from breathing air contaminated with toxic chemicals or dusts.

-Respirators protect workers from breathing hazardous air; they are tested and regulated to ensure a high level of protection to users - much higher than a cloth face covering, hobby mask, or even a medical or surgical mask.
+Respirators protect workers from breathing hazardous air.
+Respirators are tested and regulated to ensure appropriate protection to users - unlike a cloth face covering, hobby mask, or even a medical or surgical mask.

-If respirators are needed, then the information, rules, and resources provided here will help you get started on the right path forward.
+The information, rules, and resources provided here will help with respirators in the workplace.

 Overview